Official Community Plan Update 2024

 Will this plan call for blocks in traffic flow to improve pedestrian safety? i.e. Alderbridge/Lansdowne and Lansdowne/Gilbert right turn signals??

-nshimano38 asked 9 days ago
+nshimano38 asked 2 months ago

 Through ever-evolving traffic management strategies, Richmond’s Traffic Safety Advisory Committee, and working with external agencies (such as the Ministry of Transportation), Council and staff are dedicated to establishing a wide range of ongoing and planned road safety initiatives in our communities.
 These focus on safety for pedestrians, cyclists, mobility assist users (e.g., walkers, wheelchairs, etc.) and vehicle operators.
-Disbursing/reducing vehicle traffic to optimize traffic flow, as well as building out other mobility options are part of long-term strategies covered by the Official Community Plan and Transportation strategies.
+Dispersing/reducing vehicle traffic to optimize traffic flow, as well as building out other mobility options are part of long-term strategies covered by the Official Community Plan and Transportation strategies.
 Visit www.richmond.ca/TransportationPlanning to learn more.

 • Share Hi, how do you plan to address housing affordability if we only see "luxury", mediocre condos being built and sprawling all over the rest of the city?
 How can the city find much more sustainable solutions? on Facebook Share Hi, how do you plan to address housing affordability if we only see "luxury", mediocre condos being built and sprawling all over the rest of the city?
 How can the city find much more sustainable solutions? on Twitter Share Hi, how do you plan to address housing affordability if we only see "luxury", mediocre condos being built and sprawling all over the rest of the city?
 How can the city find much more sustainable solutions? on Linkedin Email Hi, how do you plan to address housing affordability if we only see "luxury", mediocre condos being built and sprawling all over the rest of the city?
 How can the city find much more sustainable solutions? link